 If you prefer staying at an apartment, like we did, I recommend checking airbnb.
 Sign up through my link and get a discount on your first stay!

 We were offered a complimentary meal at Rui Paula’s DOP Restaurant in Porto by the tourism board for Porto and the north of Portugal, but there’s no way this could affect my opinion.
-The links to Booking.com and TripAdvisor are affiliate links.
-If you book a stay through them, I earn a small commission at no extra cost to you.
-Thanks for supporting the site!
+Some of the links in this post are affiliate links.
+If book something through them, I earn a small commission at no extra cost to you.